RancidDax/namazu.tools/uwu.md

 > - MT = NORTH > EAST
 > - OT = SOUTH > WEST

-- **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
-- Party and Tanks to dodge Tornadoes (Spawning on tank locations)
+After feather rain, Party and Tanks to dodge Tornadoes (Spawning on tank locations) and then group up in mid.

 {: .note }
 If Tornadoes are on SOUTH and EAST, ranged can dodge out towards wall for safety.

-- Party to stack behind boss.
+### Tethers
-- Second plumes spawn, wait for them to gather and AOE them down as fast as possible.
-- OT takes EAST Tether, Caster take WEST Tether, walk Tether to edge of blue circle.
-- Heavy Raidwide and **Downburst** on MT, followed by **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
+Second plumes spawn, wait for them to gather and AOE them down as fast as possible.
+OT takes EAST Tether, Caster take WEST Tether, walk Tether to edge of blue circle.
+Heavy Raidwide and **Downburst** on MT, followed by feather rain.

-- Party stack behind Garuda, burn down boss, **should phase at this point.**
+Party stack behind Garuda and burn down the boss, you should phase at this point.

-- Slipstream on MT
-- Wicked Wheel, Whole party dodge out of AOE, then dodge in as soon as it dissapears.
-- Downburst, may need party soak.
-- Slipstream on MT
-- Enrage
+If you don't phase, you will need to look out for Wicked Wheel, a quick donut/aoe dodge.

 **Enrage Timer is 2:55**

 When you kill Garuda, DPS and Tanks stack middle, Healer grab the Glowing Puddle (Candy) for later.

-### Phase 2: Ifrit
+## Phase 2: Ifrit
 [Toolbox](https://ff14.toolboxgaming.space/?id=562530446784261&preview=1){: .btn .btn-blue }

+### Important Mechanics

+{: .tanks }
+**Incinerate** - Untelegraphed Tankbuster, Triple tankbuster with no broadcast, typically use invlun, darkness damage.

+{: .healers }
+**Searing Wind** - One of the two healers will be targetted with a debuff, this will last for some time and cause periodic explosions around you, anyone caught in this will die.
+When you have this, watch the debuff and ensure you are out of the party stack.
+**Vulcan Burst** - Large Low-Damage AOE with knockback, needs to be mitigated by applying shields.

+{: .dps }
+**Eruptions** - Ifrit will target the furthest players and cast a series of large explosions, these will be baited by ranged players and need to be baited away from the party.
+During Nails, you will use these to buff the nails for awakening.

+Start the phase by stacking mid, orient to Ifrit and dodge left/right based on safe-spot.
+Shield healer prepare for Vulcan Burst with shields and Tanks prepare for Incinerate with a vuln.

+### Nails

+Four nails will spawn, orient yourself so the closest two nails are north.
+One Healer will get Searing wind, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.

+Ranged will split and bait eruptions at SE and SW, moving up to hit each nail twice with an eruption, this will cause the nails to grow.
+Once the nails have been hit twice, destroy them in the following order.

-### Phase 3: Titan
+## Phase 3: Titan

-### Phase 4: Lahabread
+## Phase 4: Lahabread

-### Phase 5.1: Predation
+## Phase 5.1: Predation

-### Phase 5.2: Annihilation
+## Phase 5.2: Annihilation

-### Phase 5.3: Suppression
+## Phase 5.3: Suppression

-### Phase 5.4: Roulette
+## Phase 5.4: Roulette

 ## Credits
 - MUR Discord for Toolboxes and Strats